sunny/actor/README.md

 Calling this actor will now call every actor along the way.
 Inputs and outputs will go from one actor to the next, all sharing the same result set until it is finally returned.

+If you use `.value()` to call this actor, it will give the return value of the final actor in the play chain.

 ### Rollback